LEAGUE7QC/LEAGUE7QC.github.io/docs/seasonal-guidelines.md

   2. Goals scored
   3. Head-to-head record (if applicable)

-### 3.5 League Winner
+### 3.5 Finalization

-- The winner of the N.E.W.T.s round will be recognized as the official season champion
-- The champion will receive a trophy, a place in Hall of Fame, and other prizes as determined by Staff
+- Final standings will be officially announced by Staff within 48 hours of the last match
+- These results will form the basis for awards and recognition as detailed in section 7

-### 3.6 Triwizard Tournament (Rare Event)
+### 3.6 Triwizard Tournament (A Rare Event)

+- The Triwizard Tournament is an extraordinary, infrequent event that brings together champions from multiple seasons
+- Eligibility:
-- When we have 3 different N.E.W.T.s champions from 3 consecutive seasons, a special Triwizard Tournament will be organized
+  - When three different teams have won championships across any number of consecutive seasons, they become eligible for a Triwizard Tournament
+  - Example 1: If Team A wins Season 1, Team B wins Season 2, and Team C wins Season 3, they become eligible
+  - Example 2: If Team A wins Seasons 1 and 3, Team B wins Season 2, and Team C wins Season 4, Teams A, B, and C become eligible
+- Invitation Process:
+  - Eligible teams will be privately contacted by Staff to gauge their interest in participating
+  - Participation is voluntary, but highly encouraged due to the prestigious nature of the event
+- Tournament Structure:
+  - The Triwizard Tournament will feature a unique format, distinct from regular season play
+  - Specific details of the tournament structure will be revealed to participants and the community when the tournament is announced
+- Timing:
-- This tournament will feature the 3 championship-winning teams competing against each other
+  - The tournament will be scheduled at Staff's discretion, taking into account the regular season calendar and other factors
+  - A regular season may be cancelled to accommodate the Triwizard Tournament
+- Prizes and Recognition:
-- The format and rules of the Triwizard Tournament will be determined by Staff in consultation with the Captains' Council
+  - The winner of the Triwizard Tournament will be crowned the Triwizard Champion
+  - Special recognition and unique prizes will be awarded, details of which will remain confidential until the tournament announcement
+- Community Engagement:
-- The winner of the Triwizard Tournament will be crowned the Triwizard Champion and receive special recognition and prizes
+  - The Triwizard Tournament will be promoted as a major community event
+  - Special viewing parties, prediction contests, and other community activities may be organized around the tournament

 ## 4. Game Rules